jkocklaeuner/Master/README.md

 ## Setup

 The calculation requires `python >= 3.7` (eventually <= 3.10) the [NetKet Version 3.3.2](https://netket.readthedocs.io/en/latest/docs/install.html) and [OpenFermion](https://quantumai.google/openfermion/install) package following the instructions in the links.
-The installation can be performed using `pip`or `conda`, note that the pip installation is recommended by the developers.
-Please add the repository directory to your PYTHONPATH and PATH variable.
+To install the package including dependencies, please run `pip install --user -e .` .
+If you want to use utils to track calculations, add the scripts directory to your PATH variable.
 All code implemented in this work can be found in the [arnn](arnn/) section, the molecular data saved as OpenFermion operators is provided in the [data](data/) section.
 The molecular data is obtained from Hartree-Fock calculations using [Openfermionpsi4](https://github.com/quantumlib/OpenFermion-Psi4), currently integrals for small molecules with up to 28 spatial orbitals (C2_pvdz) are provided here.
 If not otherwise stated by the filename, a minimal STO-3G basis is used in the calculation.
 Note that only systems up to the size of Li2O have been thoroughly tested and larger calculations are not recommended.
 In [scripts](scripts/) the run scripts as well as two basic tools for monitoring the optimization are provided:
 - `scripts/energy.py` outputs the variational energies of the last steps
 - `scripts/plot.py` creates a basic plot of the optimization run versus a reference value.